You are welcome here.

 We aim to be an all-inclusive church.
 There is wheelchair access and reserved parking near the door on the right-hand side of the church.
 There is also an accessible toilet in the Hall.
 For those hard of hearing, we have an induction loop, and for those with visual difficulties, large print publications are available on request.
 View our most recent disabilities policy statement here.

-Once a month we celebrate communion during the morning service as well as on the first Sunday evening.
+Once a month we celebrate communion during the morning service.
 This is when we share bread and wine to remember that Jesus died on the cross to pay the price for our sins.
 Usually brought to you in your seat, the bread is eaten as it is served to us and the non-alcoholic wine is taken all together as a sign of fellowship.
 We invite all those who have accepted the Lord Jesus Christ as their personal Lord and Saviour to share in communion with us.
 This means that if you are not yet a Christian, please gently decline the bread and wine when offered.